 Take a day trip to Pompeii

 - Top Tip: We recommend a tour of Pompeii.
 The knowledge of an expert will enhance your experience as without the background knowledge, it can be hard to interpret the site.
-It’s really the only way explore ancient sites like in Egypt or Italy.
+It’s the only way to explore ancient sites like in Egypt or Italy.

 Eat your heart out on one of Sorrento’s Food Tours

 One of the best things to do in Sorrento is delve further into the cuisine!
-If you’re a big foodie and want to sample the best of Sorrento’s local cuisine, then look no further than one of Sorrento’s food and wine tours.
+If you’re a big foodie and want to sample Sorrento’s local cuisine, look no further than one of Sorrento’s food and wine tours.
+Eat your way through the area’s finest selection of food, from gourmet handmade pizzas, seafood, exotic pasta dishes, and some of the finest selections of cheese and wine.

 - Location: Sorrento Historical Centre